josh20170311/PassportAppletWithGradlePlugin/README.md

 # PassportAppletWithGradlePlugin
-use jMRTD applet from [E3V3A/JMRTD](https://github.com/E3V3A/JMRTD) and javacard-gradle-plugin from [ph4r05](https://github.com/ph4r05/javacard-gradle-plugin)
+use jMRTD passport applet from [E3V3A/JMRTD](https://github.com/E3V3A/JMRTD) and javacard-gradle-plugin from [ph4r05](https://github.com/ph4r05/javacard-gradle-plugin)